OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 ### Folder structure

 * \conda_env contains yml files for setting up a conda environment
-* \conf contains the configuration file with user-definable settings
+* \config contains the configuration file with user-definable settings
 * \train contains files using for training models
 * \im128 is a file structure that will contain results from model training

 ## Setting up computing environments

-### Install Anaconda pyton distribution
+### Install Anaconda python distribution

 Install the latest version of Anaconda (https://www.anaconda.com/distribution/)